LEGAL and DISCLOSURES

 Issuers and Securities.
 References to specific securities and their issuers or security types are for illustrative purposes only and are not intended, and should not be interpreted, as recommendations to purchase or sell such securities.
 Pugh Capital may or may not own the securities referenced and, if such securities are owned, no representation is being made that such securities will continue to be held.

 Portfolio Structure.
-Portfolio structure or allocation is subject to change without notice and may not be representative of current or future allocations.
+Portfolio structure or allocation is subject to change without notice.

 CLIENT REFERENCES DISCLOSURE